nitram84/jadx-apkspy-plugin/README.md

 #### Prerequisites

-* To compile modified classes a JDK 8 is required.
+* To compile modified classes a JDK 17 or greater is required.
 * Android SDK
 * Apktool (https://github.com/iBotPeaches/Apktool)
 * Locations for JDK, Apktool and Android SDK have to be configured in plugin options.